Saturday, August 19, 2023

 Today is Ganesh Chaturthi,

 This story of Ganesha is well know, but not well understood.
-Majority of devotees accept the story form as is; the ignorant make fun of it; the wise, who understand the deeper significance of what the story represents, are the ones who make optimal use of it.
-Rishis, who composed or rather codified the purans, humanized this story which is full of spiritual significance, to enable humanity to understand it.
-On this day while we celebrate this festival, let us understand the inner significance of the occasion to make optimal use of it.
+Most devotees accept the story form as is; the ignorant make fun of it; the wise, who understand the deeper significance of what the story represents, are the ones who make optimal use of it.
+Rishis, who composed or rather codified the puranas, humanized these stories, which are full of spiritual significance, to enable humanity to understand it.

 So what does Ganesha chaturthi symbolise in simple terms?
 Just as on a dark cloudy day the sun may suddenly shine through parted clouds and illuminate the whole earth; similarly on this sacred occasion energy of Ganesha becomes available to humanity a thousand fold from normal times.
 A human, pursuing ultimate success in his evolution, can “attune” with this energy of Sri Ganesha by sincere inner Sadhana and seek aid in removal of obstacles and blessings at all levels of existence.